 Bristol City v Sheffield United preview

-Bristol City have lost three of their last four home league matches against Sheffield United (W1), losing each of the last two.
+Bristol City have lost their last three home league matches against Sheffield United since a 3-0 victory in November 2010.

 None of the last 10 league meetings between Bristol City and Sheffield United have ended as a draw - the Robins have won three and the Blades have won seven of those games.

 Bristol City manager Lee Johnson has won just one of his seven league meetings with Sheffield United (D4 L2).

 Sheffield United striker Leon Clarke has been involved in five goals in his last three league appearances against Bristol City (3 goals, 2 assists).